-That evening the magic stool flew so unsteadily that they could hardly keep their seats, and at last the fairy exclaimed, “There is only one reason that it should jerk like this!
-You must have been talking to your husband!”
+That evening the magic stool flew so unsteadily that they could hardly keep their seats.
+At last the fairy exclaimed, "There is only one reason that it should jerk like this!
+You must have been talking to your husband!"

 And Dorani replied, "Yes, I have spoken!"
 But no more would she say.

 That night Dorani sang so marvelously that at the end the rajah Indra rose up and vowed that she might ask what she would and he would give it to her.
 At first she was silent; but, when he pressed her, she said, "If you insist, then I request the magic lute."

 The rajah, when he heard this, was displeased with himself for having made so rash a promise, because he valued the magic lute that played by itself above all his possessions.
 But as he had promised, so he must perform.

 "You must never come back again," he said roughly, "for once having asked so much, how will you in the future be content with smaller gifts?"

 Dorani bowed her head silently as she took the lute, and passed with the fairy out of the great gate, where the stool awaited them.
 More unsteadily than ever, it flew back to earth.